 History Of Christmas Trees

 The whole idea of bringing greenery into the house at the winter solstice (shortest day and longest night of the year) actually began as a pagan ritual.
 The sun god was “sick” in the winter, and the solstice marked the beginning of his recovery.
-The plants that stayed green in winter months reminded people that the lush landscape would return when the sun god was fully recovered and warmer months approached.
+The plants that stayed green in winter months reminded people that the lush landscape would return when the sun god recovered and warmer months approached.
 Over centuries, the Egyptians, Romans, Druids, Celts and others have had versions of sun gods and greenery representing everlasting life, life over death, and more prosperous times.

-Christmas trees as we know them today can be traced back to Christians in 16th century Germany.
+Christmas trees as we know them today go back to Christians in 16th century Germany.
 During this era, Martin Luther, a protestant priest, inspired by stars shining through the trees, wired candles to branches of his tree to replicate the moment.
 Inspiration through nature – I get that.
 It wasn’t until the 1800s that Christmas trees appeared on this side of the Atlantic – German immigrants in Pennsylvania decorated small trees with apples, cookies, popcorn, berries and nuts.
 However, Christmas trees were still regarded as pagan and did not gain in popularity until the very trendy Queen Victoria and Prince Albert put one in their palace in 1846 for all the world to see, illustrated in the London News.
 The decorated Christmas tree would become Americanized for years to come.
 Food decorating small trees became floor to ceiling trees with handmade ornaments, and candles gave way to electric lights.

 - It takes about seven years for a tree to mature to the average Christmas tree size (six-seven feet).